Categories

 Do You Need Both Protection Plans?

 It may be necessary to purchase both home insurance and a home warranty to protect the structure and systems of your home — particularly for the first year or two you live in the house.
-If you have home insurance, you won’t have to pay high repair costs if the house’s structure is damaged.
+If you have home insurance, you won’t have to pay high repair costs if the house’s structure begins to show signs of damage.

-A home warranty can help cover the cost of repairs or replacement if your home’s structure or belongings are damaged by a malfunctioning appliance or system.
+A home warranty can help cover the cost of repairs or replacement if a malfunctioning appliance or system damages your home’s structure or belongings.
 Consider purchasing a home warranty along with your home insurance policy.
 Together, they’ll offer protection for all parts of your home.

 When you’re ready to buy a home warranty, research your options and check with the Better Business Bureau (BBB) and read home warranty reviews to make sure the vendor is reputable.
 Ask for a free quote and shop around to make sure you’re getting the best deal.